 The journey on the plane is over now, over now, over now.
 The journey on the plane is over now, what fun!
 WOW!

-See Learning Centers for Week 21, pages 486-488.
-After cleanup, the children gather to share their experiences.
+See Learning Centers for Week 21, pages 518-520.
+After cleanup, the children gather to share their experiences and discuss something they noticed or learned about movement.